Omeda raises $2.2M to relaunch Epic’s dead Paragon as Predecessor

 The company is starting with a simple map for multiplayer play, and it added a new hero who can fly and get over barriers.

-I can’t think of that many games where a community saved a game from cancellation, but the circumstances are unique.
-Epic Games has an open approach to ownership, and it released the assets where most game companies would refuse to do so.
+I can’t think of that many games in which a community saved it from cancellation, but the circumstances are unique.
+Epic Games has an open approach to ownership, and it released the assets, something most game companies would refuse to do so.
 On top of that, the game was made with Epic’s Unreal Engine, which is familiar to a lot of developers outside of Epic itself.
 If Electronic Arts were to open source the assets of Anthem, for instance, it might be hard for a community to make a game based on proprietary game tools.

 “We have thousands of people interacting with us every day, and that shows just how big the community really is, and how much there is an appetite for a game like this,” Singh said.